 Once you’re happy with your text, go ahead and create a copy.
 You can do so by selecting the layer and clicking “ctrl” or “command” + “c” to copy and then “ctrl” or “command” + “v” to paste (make sure you’re only selecting the layer, and are not inside the editable text box).
 I personally find it easier to simply select the layer and then click the “copy” button on the top right of the screen.

 3. Change the Color of One Text Layer

 Now that you have two identical text layers, select one (doesn’t matter which).
 Navigate up to the “Pick a Color” box and choose the color you want for your outline.

 I chose white:

 Anyway, super easy, but never as easy as simply clicking a shortcut button, when the feature arrives (if ever).
-Here’s a video walkthrough, too.
+There’s a video walkthrough at the end, too.
 Please feel free to ask questions if you get stuck!

 Full disclosure, as an affiliate, I receive compensation if you make a purchase through these links; there’s no extra charge to you.